LastL2/Awesome-Last/README.md

 ### DeFi Tutorials and courses
 - [DeFi Adapter Library ](https://github.com/consensys-vertical-apps/mmi-defi-adapters/tree/main) designed to simplify and standardize the process of fetching and interacting with data from various DeFi protocols, which often have unique interfaces and data structures.
 By MetaMask

+### Build on EigenLayer
+- [EigenLayer for Developers](https://nader.substack.com/p/beyond-restaking-eigenlayer-for-developers) great article explaining EigenLayer for developers with visual graphs of how EL works

 # Start building on Last Custody Network

 ### Last Custody Network (LCN) is leveraging Go, a great place to start with Go: